 Should, reader, you be a wine buff, the two bottles are a Cirsion Bodegas Roda – 2000 and a 2005 Pujanza ‘Norte’.
 The first has a dribble of something down the label, maybe pig’s blood, while the latter looks like it could have been plucked off a shop shelf that day.

 We did a Google search and also tweeted to Master of Wine, Tim Atkin, who replied that we’d done very well – for both bottles with the latter from ‘an amazing vineyard.’
-Check his 2017 Rioja Special Report here and check him out on Twitter (@Timatkin).
+Check his 2017 Rioja Special Report here – and the 2019 one here – and check him out on Twitter (@Timatkin).

 Following more research we discovered the Cirsion bottle is worth around 150€ and the Pujanza Norte around 50€ – although this website for a shop in London has the Cirsion at £208! (opens in new window).
 We looked lovingly at the twins, cooing just a little.